jahudka/dicc/readme.md

 container.
 So the ideal way to write code is to wrap everything in services, specify inter-service dependencies as constructor parameters and have the DI inject the dependencies wherever you need them.

+Another argument against fetching services manually using `container.get()` is that you'd have to keep track of services _and all their dependencies_ being async.
+When injecting autowired dependencies, the compiler will take care of this automatically, and it's one less thing you have to deal with - if a service needs async initialisation, then you just deal with that one service, and any services which depend on it will still work the same as before.
+But if you have many calls to `container.get()` interspersed throughout your application code, and then you make one service async, you'll probably get a lot of compilation errors at those call sites, because the return value of `container.get()` will suddenly be a Promise.
+Not optimal.